Over the last few weeks, Rick Schwartz has fallen beyond head over heels in love with Twitter.

 The short answers are “No” and “Yes” respectively.

-But how, and how can you make such a claim?
+But how and how can you make such a claim?
 Well, that’s what we’re here to debate.

 If you do, then consider it lightening in a bottle.

 If you were to start domain investing today without any experience, I caution you to NOT SPEND ONE DIME on blindly bidding and buying domains.
-Don’t go drunk domaining, with or without alcohol, and binge purchase just any ole’ hand-registration domain.
+Don’t go drunk domaining, with or without alcohol, and binge purchase just any hand-registration domain.

 Don’t chase the news circuit.
 Don’t chase the election cycle or latest fad.
 Don’t blow your savings.
 Don’t run up credit cards.
 Don’t blow your inheritance.
 Don’t quit your day job either.

-After investing nearly $12K in a few of the don’ts, I hit the reset button and took a total different approach to domain investing.
+After investing nearly $12K in a few of the don’ts, I hit the reset button and took a totally different approach to domain investing.
 And just what did I do, you ask?

 I asked a simple question: Which of the following could I execute the best and be most profitable based on my skill set, temperament, and experience?